Find an access agreement

 Any university or college that wants to charge higher tuition fees for home/EU undergraduates, and/or postgraduates on PGCE or initial teacher training courses, must have an access agreement approved by the Director of Fair Access.
 Access agreements cover full-time students and (from 2012-13) part-time students studying at an intensity of at least 25 per cent of a full-time course.

 An access agreement sets out a university or college’s fee limits and the access measures it intends to put in place e.g. outreach work and financial support.
-It is a technical, strategic document and so not the best place to look for information about what support you are entitled to or what fees you will be charged.
-If you’re looking for this kind of information, we suggest you look at the student finance pages on the website of the university or college you’re interested in.
+It is a technical, strategic document and so, if you are a student or prospective student, this is not the best place to find out what support you are entitled to or what fees you will be charged.
+If you’re looking for this kind of information, the best place to look is usually the student finance pages on the website of the university or college you’re interested in.